-What is Personalization?
+What Is Personalization?

-For example, while signing up for Netflix, you have to initially choose the shows that you like based on which your feed is further personalized.
+For example, while signing up for Netflix, you have to initially choose the shows you like based on which your feed is further personalized.

-What are the advantages of Personalization?
+What Are the Advantages of Personalization?

 One of the benefits of personalization is that it significantly improves both internal and external operations of any given organization or business.